-Georgia Military College (GMC) is an accredited public-independent liberal arts college with twelve community college satellite campuses throughout the state of Georgia, a Global Online Leadership College, and a main campus in Milledgeville serving both residential cadets and non-cadet/non-residential commuter students and intercollegiate athletes.
+Georgia Military College (GMC) is an accredited public-independent liberal arts college with twelve community college campuses throughout the state of Georgia, a Global Online College, and a main campus in Milledgeville serving both residential cadets and non-cadet/non-residential commuter students and intercollegiate athletes.
 GMC is a federally recognized Predominantly Black Institution (PBI) with 56% of the student body being minority students.
 A primary focus of Georgia Military College is awarding Associate Degrees and preparing students for transfer to four-year colleges and universities.
 A second focus is to provide pathways for students to attain their four-year Bachelor of Applied Science (BAS) Degree.
 Georgia Military College's mission is to produce educated citizens and contributing members of society in an environment conducive to the development of the intellect and character of its students.
-The Main Campus houses the President and senior administrators of Georgia Military College.
-Also located in Milledgeville at the Main Campus are the GMC Preparatory School (grades 1-12), Kindergarten, and the GMC residential U.S. Army Senior Reserve Officer Training Program (SROTC).
+The Milledgeville campus houses the President and senior administrators of Georgia Military College.
+Also located in Milledgeville are the GMC Preparatory School (grades 3-12) and the GMC residential U.S. Army Senior Reserve Officer Training Program (SROTC).